pingcap/docs/statistics.md

 # Introduction to Statistics

 TiDB uses statistics as input to the optimizer to estimate the number of rows processed in each plan step for a SQL statement.
-The optimizer estimates the cost of each available plan choice - including [index accesses](/choose-index.md), the sequence of table joins, and produces a cost for each available plan.
+The optimizer estimates the cost of each available plan choice, including [index accesses](/choose-index.md) and the sequence of table joins, and produces a cost for each available plan.
 The optimizer then picks the execution plan with the lowest overall cost.

-## Collect Statistics
+## Collect statistics

 ### Automatic update

 For the `INSERT`, `DELETE`, or `UPDATE` statements, TiDB automatically updates the number of rows and modified rows.

 <CustomContent platform="tidb">